 - Security measures

-(a) Location.
-(1) The following LNG facility mooring basins are designated as fixed security zones whenever LNG carriers are moored within them:
+(1) The following areas are designated as fixed security zones: All waters within a 100-feet radius of LNG carriers moored at:

 (2) The following areas are designated as moving security zones: All waters of the Captain of the Port, Port Arthur Zone commencing at U.S. territorial waters and extending from the surface to the bottom, channel edge to channel edge on the Sabine Bank and Sabine Pass Channels and shoreline to shoreline on the Sabine-Neches Waterway, 2 miles ahead and 1 mile astern of certain designated vessels while in transit within in the Captain of the Port, Port Arthur zone.
 Mariners would be notified of designated vessels by Broadcast Notice to Mariners and the presence of escort vessels displaying flashing blue law enforcement lights.